sttp-book/sttp-book/chapters/pragmatic-testing/test-code-quality.md

 Where are the assertions?

 A second tip concerns the **comprehensibility of the information** in a test code.
-Test code is full of information, i.e., the input values that will be provided to the class under test, how the information flows up to the method under test, how the output comes back from the exercise behaviour, and what are the expected outcomes.
+Test code is full of information, i.e. the input values that will be provided to the class under test, how the information flows up to the method under test, how the output comes back from the exercise behaviour, and what are the expected outcomes.